 By Liliane from My Toronto My World

-A day trip to Windsor from London is one of the easiest day trips to take from London.
+A day trip to Windsor from London is one of the easiest day trips from London by train.
 The journey takes between 30 minutes and approximately 1 hour depending on the route that is chosen.
 Arrival in Windsor is at either Windsor Central Station or Windsor Riverside Station.
 The most direct journey is from Waterloo Station in London.
 This journey takes about 1 hour and will arrive at the Riverside Station which is approximately 5 minutes from Windsor Castle.
 There’s an option to also depart from Paddington Station in London.
 This is a quicker journey (approximately 30-50 minutes) but involves a change in Slough.
 Arrival with this route is to Windsor and Eton Central Station.

 The town of Windsor is mainly known for Windsor Castle which is one of Queen Elizabeth’s main residences.
 Sight-seeing the castle also includes the well known St. George’s Chapel.
 While you definitely should dedicate at least a few hours of the day to the castle, it’s not the only thing to do in Windsor.
 The main core of the town consists of many nice shopping streets with restaurants and cafes you can pop into for a quick meal.
 There’s also plenty of royal landmarks around town like the Diamond Jubilee Fountain and the Queen Victoria Statue.
 Make sure to explore Alexandra Gardens and walk down the Great Walk for a great view of the castle.